newmo-oss/graphql-fake-server/README.md

 5. The fake server will be launched at `http://localhost:4000`.

-For example, send the following query:
+For example, send the following query to `http://localhost:4000/query`.

 ```graphql
 query {